 Vision Health: Okra contains beta-carotenes (precursor of vitamin A), xanthin and lutein, all antioxidant properties that are helpful for vision health, preventing eye problems like cataract and glaucoma.

-Another Way Of Eating Okra To Lower Blood Sugar Levels
+How To Eat Okra To Lower Blood Sugar Levels

 Take 3-4 pieces of tender, raw okra, cut off the stem part, make a slit to expose the insides of the okra and cut the okra into two pieces each or more.
 Submerge them into a glass of water.
 Distilled water is best as it will carry all the nutrients into your cells directly.
 I put them in a mason jar, put on the lid and let it stand overnight out at room temperature.